FBI Found 'No Hint of Misconduct' in New Kavanaugh Investigation, Judiciary Chairman Says

 The Senate Judiciary Committee received the report from the White House at 2:30 a.m.
 Thursday, Grassley said in a statement.
 The report, which is only available in hard copy, is being held in the Sensitive Compartment Information Facility in the Capito.
 Only Senators and ten staff members who have the requisite security clearances can view it.

 Grassley and his staff were slated to begin viewing the report at 8 a.m.
 ET Thursday.
-Sen. Dianne Feinstein, the ranking Democrat on the committee, entered the room a little bit before 9 a.m.
+Feinstein, the ranking Democrat on the committee, entered the room a little bit before 9 a.m.

 Here’s what Grassley said about the report: